skippyr/river-dreams/README.md

 As I do not own a MacOS, I could only test it in Linux.
 If you own a MacOS, it would be great if you post the issues you have found in that system.
 Maybe, in the future, I found out a way of testing it in that system and solve them.

+## What about the name?

+Pará is a state that is well know about its rivers with a culture that is heavily influenciated by it.
+And I am a person with dreams, so I though why not to call it "River Dreams"?

 ## Installation/Uninstallation